hussien89aa/MigrationMapper/README.md

 * Update [MigrationMiner/data/config.json](https://github.com/hussien89aa/MigrationMapper/blob/master/MigrationMapper/data/config.json) to set your local MYSQL username and password  and github developer token in. to get github developer token Go to your github account under Settings > Developer Settings > Personal Access Tokens, add new token.
 Your token will be used so that Migration Miner can search a large number of GitHub projects without authentication issues.

 #### D- Run MigrationMapper: There are two ways to run the tool either using IDE or terminal which are:

 ##### 1- Run MigrationMapper from the source code uisng IDE
 * Install Any Java IDE that support Maven Java project such as (Eclipse, IntelliJ IDEA, etc).
 * Open eclipse IDE then go to File-> import-> Maven-> existing Maven Projects-> Select MigrationMiner directory.
 * (Optional) We print alot of logs, to avoid console buffer overflow.
 In eclipse IDE go to   preferences-> console-> limit console buffer size to small number such as 10000.
 * Run the [Main.java](https://github.com/hussien89aa/MigrationMapper/blob/master/MigrationMapper/src/main/java/com/main/parse/Main.java).

 ##### 2- Run MigrationMapper using the Jar file (MigrationMapper.jar)
-* Copy MigrationMapper.jar and [data](https://github.com/hussien89aa/MigrationMapper/blob/master/MigrationMapper/data/) folder that has gitRepositories.csv and config.json that you just update then to same directory.
+* Copy MigrationMapper.jar and [data](https://github.com/hussien89aa/MigrationMapper/blob/master/MigrationMapper/data/) folder that has gitRepositories.csv and config.json, which you need to update, to same directory.
 ```
 --|
   |- MigrationMapper.jar